Pregnancy and MS Choices booklet

 There is no research to suggest that MS directly affects fertility, and it does not increase the risk of miscarriage.
 People with MS are considered to have the same ability to conceive as those without the condition.

-However, the symptoms of MS (and some medications) may cause issues for both women and men, when trying to conceive, for example, sexual dysfunction, such as loss of libido, and specifically for men – erectile dysfunction and inability to achieve orgasm.
-Other symptoms of MS can indirectly cause issues, such as fatigue, spasticity, bladder dysfunction and depression.
-If these symptoms are causing issues, referrals can be made to appropriate specialists.
+However, the symptoms of MS, and the effects of some medications, may cause issues for both women and men, when trying to conceive.
+For example, sexual dysfunction such as loss of libido, and specifically for men, erectile dysfunction and inability to achieve orgasm.
+Other symptoms of MS can have an indirect impact, such as fatigue, spasticity, bladder dysfunction and depression.
+If these are causing problems with conception, referrals can be made to appropriate specialists.

 If you require assistance in conceiving, research has shown that there may be an increased risk of relapse following the use of some IVF treatments.
-This should not deter you from seeking assisted conception, and IVF medical teams should liaise with MS teams before treatment is started so you are fully supported.
+This should not deter you from seeking assisted conception, and IVF medical teams should liaise with MS specialist teams before treatment is started, so that you are fully supported.

 Vitamin D